OskarLasota/quizcenter/README.md

 Social media inspired app that will allow users to post their own quizes.

-Users will be able to view the quizes of the accounts that they follow, on their home screen.

-Users will be able to interact, react, comment and complete the quizes.

-This is a project motivated by learning new technologies using best practices.

-Viewers Beware!!
-First time using jetpack compose  :)
+# Tech Stack :
+ - Jetpack Compose
+ - Modularisation
+ - Coroutines / Flows
+ - MVVM
+ - Unit / UI Tests
+ - Clean Architecture

-Order of work TBC :
+Order of work TODO list :
+1. Create a kanban board for project management
-Create the actual quiz object and UI to display on homepage Add functionality to create new quiz screen
+2. Create the actual quiz item view that will be displayed on homepage
-Add search functionality
+3. Create the actual ad item view that will be displayed on homepage
+4. Create new screen to post new quiz
-Create my account view
+5. Create my account
+6. Create search functionality